 Homemade Refried Beans!
 Quick and easy!
-Only 2 ingredients.
-These are the perfect side dish to any mexican meal, or any meal.
+Only a handful of ingredients.
+These are the perfect side dish for a Tex Mex or Mexican meal.

 I’m so excited to share today’s recipe with you!
 Homemade Refried Beans.
 These are so easy and so so flavorful.
 You will never want to eat the canned beans again!
-And I know for a fact that they are the best because, well, this is Gramma’s recipe.
+And I know for a fact that they are the best because, well, this is Gramma Herrera’s recipe.

 Homemade Refried Beans

 - 1 lb pinto beans, dried

 - 2 cloves garlic, smashed

 - 2 tablespoons lard, or oil